 — To follow is a bullet of wisdom on leadership.
 It comes from Tom’s rifle, named Shot, who has seen it all.
-You’ll get the drift by clicking Blog in the menu above. — TRUTH IS I LIKE TO AIM.
-As a single shot, aiming makes my fire count.
-But, as much as I hate to admit it, aiming takes time and the game…
+You’ll get the drift by clicking Blog in the menu at www.tomnewhouse.com. — Not ayes, eyes.
+Yep, one’s eyes tell a lot.
+I can tell a lying dude from my gunsight to the end of the stock.
+Don’t trust lying…

 Welcome to my leadership development blog!
 All entries are short, direct, and conversational.
 Interestingly, they are written from the point of view of a rifle named “Shot.”
 In so doing, I am combining my leadership coaching and a book I authored under the pen name of Willard Jackson.
 (The book is entitled Shot: A Rifle’s True Tales of a Prairie Farm.)
 From Shot, you’ll learn proven characteristics and practices of leadership: aim straight, hang with winners, put safety first, use the right ammo for the right effect, and so on.
 Expect some rifle lore along the way.